 Their collective focus has been on establishing the farm as a community nucleus and implementing land management strategies in the open spaces to eradicate invasive species of plants to allow the natural seedbanks to fill in and flourish, re-establishing the natural habitat.
 Over $750,000 has been invested in land improvement, equipment, structures, infrastructure to benefit farming and the environment.

 In addition to helping establish our working farm, Will Raap, one of South Village’s founders, was responsible for the installation of one acre of solar panels that supply renewable energy to the City of South Burlington at discounted rates.
 Consideration is being given to transfer the ownership of these panels to SVCSF so they may contribute proceeds to their ongoing mission.

 SVSF supports community programs including:

 - Laying chickens and egg production

-Our second source of revenue comes from private donations.
-One resident family generously donated the funds to purchase the three Haygrove High Tunnels that extend our growing season and protect crops from the ever- changing weather and winds.
-We are greatly appreciative of this gift.
+The second source of revenue comes from private donations.
+One resident family generously donated the funds to purchase three Haygrove High Tunnel greenhouses that extend our growing season and protect crops from the ever- changing weather and winds.
+A donation of a barn, shed, and well have also been valuable additions that are directly responsible for the success at the Farm.
+We are greatly appreciative of these gifts.
 Other residents have contributed in a variety of ways donating time, money and materials.